mprzybylski/debian-live-zfs-root-bootstrap/README.md

 # Usage

+## Booting
+(don't use graphical modes)

+## Working with hi-dpi monitors
+Run `/sbin/detect-setup-hidpi.sh` to change console font to one that can be read without squinting at a hi-dpi screen.
+(TODO: make calling this a systemd unit file in the live image)

+## WiFi setup (Optional, but useful on laptops)
+(TODO: update these instructions when this image ships with `iwd` 0.19 or later, which doesn't need a separate DHCP client.)
+* Become root with `sudo -i`
+* Run `ifconfig -a` to get the name of the machine's wireless card, i.e. `wlp4s0`
+* Run `iwctl` (This starts an interactive shell for configuring WiFi settings, and the prompt will change to `[iwd]#`)
+  * Type `help` for a complete list of `iwctl` commands
+  * Type `station wlp4s0 scan` to start the card scanning for available networks if you don't already know what SSID you want to connect to, or if it can be reached.
+  * Type `station wlp4s0 get-networks` to list the results of the scan operation.
+  * Type `station wlp4s0 connect "My WiFi SSID"` to connect to your preferred wireless network
+  * Type `exit` to exit `iwctl`
+* Run `dhclient wlp4s0` to configure an IP address, name server, default route, etc.

 ## A note on ZFS and disk partitions
 In general, it is simpler to let `zpool` partition and use an entire block device.
 However, that is frequently unfeasible in computers that only accept a limited number of storage devices, (especially laptops), and/or where one must also carve out an EFI boot partition.